kiranukamath/myblogsite/content/blog/regular-expression-a-very-important-tool.md

 ---
 path: regular expression
-date: 2020-06-02T05:18:17.853Z
+date: 2020-06-05T05:18:17.853Z
 title: Regular Expression - A very important tool for data science
 description: everything about regular expression to use in deeplearning to filter filename
 ---
 \# **Blog 13**

-Credits: fastai ( Jeremy says regular expression is important tool to consider learning, after completing the first part of course, I felt it necessary to write a blog on this.
+Credits: fastai ( Jeremy says regular expression is important tool to consider learning.
+After completing the first part of course, I felt it necessary to write a blog on this.
 I should have written this blog earlier, but remembered about this topic, when I was going through fastai v2)

 check [fastai v2 ](https://dev.fast.ai/)